KossySteve/kosy-steve-brainflix/README.md

 ## The Functionalities of in-JECT app?
 This app is equipped with the abilities of a full-stack CRUD application -- websites that can create, read, update, and delete videos.
-Such functionalities include post video, get jobs, update & delete jobs through making request to server.
+Such functionalities include post video, get videos, update & delete videos through making request to server.

 ## Author